Ricksstore/Ricksstore/README.md

-- 👋 Hi, I’m @Ricksaistudio
+- 👋 Hi, I’m Rick @Ricksaistudio
-- 👀 I’m interested in AI-Powerd tools
+- 👀 I’m interested in AI-Powered tools
 - 🌱 I’m currently learning how to code applications
 - 💞️ I’m looking to collaborate on integration
 - 📫 How to reach me Rchurchnextstep@gmail.com